mattermost/docs/source/install/install-kubernetes-mattermost.rst

 Copy the resulting hostname or IP address from the ``ADDRESS`` column, open your browser, and connect to Mattermost.

-Use your domain registration service to create a canonical name or IP address record for the ``ingressName`` in your manifest, pointing to the address you just copied.
+Use your domain registration service to create a canonical name or IP address record for the ``ingress.host`` in your manifest, pointing to the address you just copied.
 For example, on AWS you would do this within a hosted zone in Route53.

-Navigate to the ``ingressName`` URL in your browser and use Mattermost.
+Navigate to the ``ingress.host`` URL in your browser and use Mattermost.

 If you just want to try it out on your local machine without configuring the domain, run: